Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 February 2014
 Ryan O’Neill reviewed my free TypeScript Succinctly ebook, available from Syncfusion.

-> “If you just want the summary, get the book, it’s free, well written, does not waffle on (unlike myself) and gets you started with TypeScript fast.
+> If you just want the summary, get the book, it’s free, well written, does not waffle on (unlike myself) and gets you started with TypeScript fast.
 This book was my introduction to TypeScript and has enabled me to build a lot of tested JavaScript.
-If you are unsure if you need TypeScript then read on.”
+If you are unsure if you need TypeScript then read on.

 [Read the full review in Ryan’s article](https://web.archive.org/web/20160318141933/http://ryanoneill.com/typescript-succintly/).